What is strep throat?

 Treatment & Prevention

-Streptococcal bacteria are contagious.
-They can spread through droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
-You can also pick up the bacteria from a doorknob or other surface and transfer them to your nose, mouth or eyes, so it is important to maintain proper handwashing techniques to help reduce your risk and avoid direct contact with those who are sick.
+Streptococcal bacteria are highly contagious.
+They can spread through droplets when someone with the infection coughs or sneezes.
+You can also pick up the bacteria from any surface you touch and transfer them to your nose, mouth or eyes, so it is important to maintain proper handwashing techniques to help reduce your risk and avoid direct contact with those who are sick.
+You should also avoid sharing food, eating utensils or drinks.

 It’s also possible for you to be exposed to a person who carries strep but shows no symptoms, which is why you should be evaluated by a provider who can assess and treat you if you believe that you have strep, as it can lead to serious complications if left untreated.
 Antibiotic treatment reduces the risk of complications.